Best Fish & Chips in Manchester

 This week is National Chip Week – yes, it is a thing – and to mark the occasion we’re celebrating the greatest coupling since Pie & Mash… Fish & Chips.
 While it’s one of the country’s most popular dishes, it’s also one of the hardest to get right.

-With a chicken shop offering up greasy mediocrity on every corner, our nation’s capital suffers on the quality front more than most.
+With a chicken shop offering up greasy mediocrity on every corner, Britain’s big cities can suffer on the quality front.
 But fear not!
 There are still some pearls in the sea of chippys and we’re here to tell you the best of them.
 Here’s our run down of the best fish and chips haunts in Manchester!

 Fosters Fish and Chips